2024 Preston City Council election

 The 2024 Preston City Council election took place on 2 May 2024 to elect members of Preston City Council in Lancashire, England.
 This was on the same day as other local elections across England, and Lancashire's Police and Crime Commissioner election.

 As is typical for Preston's council elections, sixteen seats of the forty-eight total were contested.
 Labour have had majority control of the council for most of the council's existence, including from 2011 following a period of no overall control.
 Labour retained their control with a comfortable majority at this election.
 However, the Liberal Democrats enjoyed a successful election, nearly doubling their seat count after taking several seats from the Conservatives and becoming the main opposition in Preston City Council.
 In addition, in a shock result the Liberal Democrats took a seat from Labour in the Lea and Larches ward, unseating then-cabinet member for health and wellbeing (and acting county council Labour opposition group leader) Jennifer Mein by a mere 13 votes following a recount.

 The majority of contested seats were fought only by Labour, the Conservatives and the Liberal Democrats; however in five wards, independent runners or the parties Reform UK and the Trade Unionist and Socialist Coalition also stood although none of these were successful in gaining a seat.
 Unlike last year, the Green Party did not stand in any seats.

+Several wards recorded relatively high numbers of rejected ballots.

 Following the election the leader of the Preston Conservatives Sue Whittam announced her resignation as leader due to her appointment as Deputy Mayor.